TVM Matrix Multiplication Optimization - Step 3: Shared Memory

 Utilizing Shared Memory

-Shared Memory utilizes this spatial locality: Load data into Shared Memory in tile (32×32) units.
+Shared Memory utilizes this spatial locality: Data is loaded into Shared Memory in tile (32×32) units.
 By doing so, all threads (32) in the block can reuse it.
-And each element can be reused 32 times.

 2. TVM TensorIR Implementation